-Lake City, Colorado is the Hinsdale County seat and got its start as a supply camp for the area mines.
-It is located in the San Juan Mountains in a valley formed by the convergence of Henson Creek and the headwaters of the Lake Fork of the Gunnison River
+Lake City, Colorado, is the Hinsdale County seat and started as a supply camp for the area mines.
+It is located in the San Juan Mountains in a valley formed by the convergence of Henson Creek and the Lake Fork headwaters of the Gunnison River.

 Before the flood of American miners entered this region, it had long been the territory of the Ute Indian tribe.
 The area was first explored by Lieutenant John C. Fremont and Captain John W. Gunnison.
-After the Colorado Gold Rush of 1858, a number of men pushed westward into the area but were pushed back by the hostile Ute Indians.
+After the Colorado Gold Rush of 1858, several men pushed westward into the area but were pushed back by the hostile Ute Indians.

 The first white men to travel into the immediate region of Lake City were Joel K. Mullen, Albert Mead, Charles Goodwin, and Henry Henson, who passed through in August 1871 and located minerals where the Ute-Ulay Mine would later be developed.

 In September 1873, American officials met with Chief Ouray of the Ute tribe and finalized the Brunot Treaty.
 The treaty placed the Ute on a reservation in Utah and opened up the San Juan Mountains to white settlement.

 In the winter of early 1874, Alfred Packer and five other men made an ill-fated trip through the area and nearly froze to death.
 Parker was the only one to make his way out safely and was accused of cannibalism.
 He was later tried, convicted, and sentenced in Lake City.
 The massacre site is located about two miles south of Lake City on Colorado Highway 149, indicated by a historical marker.

 That same year, Joel K. Mullen, Albert Mead, Charles Goodwin, and Henry Henson returned to develop the Ute-Ulay Mine along Henson Creek, four miles west of Lake City.